-There are a couple of minor problems which soft mattresses have that their firmer counterparts do not.
+There are a couple of minor problems that soft mattresses have that their firmer counterparts do not.
 The most prevalent of these are heat retention and durability.
-Fortunately, most of the best soft mattresses on the market consider these drawbacks and implement advances in technology into their construction.
+Fortunately, most of the best options on the market consider these drawbacks and implement advances in technology into their construction.
 Below we discuss some of the stand-out qualities of a good soft mattress, so remember to keep these in mind when choosing one:

 One of the most common problems of softer mattresses is their heat retention.
 Materials that comprise them (such as memory foam) naturally retain more heat than traditional innerspring mattresses and can cause sleepers to overheat in the night.
 Firmer mattresses are often made with springs and have empty chambers where hot air gathers and can flow out easily.
 Not so with all-latex or viscoelastic foam mattresses.